ghik/kubernetes-the-harder-way/docs/Installing_Kubernetes_Control_Plane.md

 monitor target machines in userspace.
 If they detect that any of them is down, IPVS is dynamically reconfigured to exclude a faulty route.

-The tool of our choice is `ldirectord` - an old and simple utility but more than enough for our purposes.
+The tool of our choice is `ldirectord` - an old and simple utility, but more than enough for our purposes.
 Instead of invoking `ipvsadm` manually, we define the load balanced service in a file:

 ```bash